zhuowei/OpenClassic/README.md

 <b>Building the Source</b>
 --------

 The source has a maven script for required dependencies, so just run 'mvn clean install' in the project folder.
-OpenClassic does not have a Maven repository yet, so you will have to build the OpenClassicAPI before you build this.

 <b>License</b>